tranhelen/tranhelen/_posts/2014-01-18-the-future-of-ui.md

 > It’s the feeling you also got from the old Walt Disney films, like the feeling you got when Dumbo visits his mother who’s locked up, or when Bambi’s mother is killed, or the emotions we feel when Pinocchio is at Pleasure Island.
 It’s these deep emotions you don’t feel anymore in modern Hollywood films.

-Pixar’s key to success is their understanding of the value of emotion and what drives someone to attach to their characters and stories.</p>
+Pixar’s key to success is their understanding of the value of emotion and what drives someone to attach to their characters and stories.

 <hr class="small">